Important warning:

-While receiving tocilizumab injection, it may be harder for your body to fight infections from bacteria, virus, or fungi.
-You may be at risk of a serious or life-threatening infection.
+Tocilizumab injection may make it harder for your body to fight infections and increase the chance that you will develop a serious or life-threatening infection.
 Tell your doctor if you think you may have any type of infection or have had a history of frequent infections.
 This includes minor infections (such as open cuts or sores), infections that come and go (such as cold sores), and ongoing infections that do not go away.
 Also tell your doctor if you have or have ever had diabetes, human immunodeficiency virus (HIV), low white blood cell counts, or any condition that affects your immune system, and if you live, have ever lived, or traveled to areas such as the Ohio and Mississippi River valleys and the Southwest where severe fungal infections are more common.
 Ask your doctor if you do not know if these infections are common in your area.
-Make sure you have discussed any medications you are currently taking or plan to take with your doctor and pharmacist before starting tocilizumab injection.
-Other medications may also effect your immune system.
+Tell your doctor if you are taking medication that decrease the activity of your immune system.

 Your doctor will monitor you for signs of infection during and after your treatment.
 If you have any of the following symptoms before you begin your treatment or if you experience any of the following symptoms during or shortly after your treatment, call your doctor immediately: fever; chills; sweating; difficulty breathing; sore throat; cough; weight loss; diarrhea; stomach pain; blood in phlegm; extreme tiredness; muscle aches; warm, red, or painful skin; sores on the skin or in the mouth; burning when you urinate; frequent urination; or other signs of infection.